CWRUbotix/rov-25/src/pi/manipulators/README.md

 ## Overview

 This package is used to toggle manipulators plugged into the I2C bus on the motherboard.
+The chip we communicate with is the TCA9555 more documentation can be found [here](https://www.ti.com/lit/gpn/tca9555).

 ## Installation